RolandasKijuc/Api-testing/README.md

 - Postman for testing API requests.

 ## Set up
-1. Clone this repository to your local machine.
+1. Clone the repository to your local machine using Git or GitHub Desktop.
+Open the project in Visual Studio Code.
+2. Install Node.js: If you haven't installed it yet, download and install Node.js from the official website.
+This will also install npm (Node Package Manager) automatically.
-2. Navigate to the project directory.
+3. Navigate to the project directory in your terminal
-3. Install dependencies: `npm install`.

 ## Testing
-Test scenarios are available in `automation-exercise.postman_collection.json`, and you can run them using Postman.
+Test scenarios are available in `my-postman-collection.json`, and you can run them using Postman.

 ### Importing Postman Collection
-1. From this repository, download `automation-exercise.postman_collection.json` file to your local machine.
+1. From this repository, download `my-postman-collection.json` file to your local machine.
 2. In Postman, click on the "Import" button located at the top left and drop `automation-exercise.postman_collection.json` file.
 3. Postman will automatically add the collection, and you will see all predefined API requests.